 Fiennes Engineering was founded in 1976 but before that there was other relevant experience that shaped his ultimate career direction.
 Will was bitten by the car bug after buying a 1936 Riley Merlin with a friend whilst at Oxford and working on it to keep it on the road during his student days.
 After a false career start with Smiths Industries in Cheltenham Will decided he could actually make a living working on other people’s cars and found some workshop space through a mutually beneficial division of labour arrangement with the then owner from whom he also learnt a lot.

-From humble beginnings with 20hp Roll Royce cylinder heads the scale and expertise grew and became Fiennes Restoration also becoming the world leaders in production of parts for pre-war Rolls Royce and Bentley from original blue-prints to equivalent or better technical specifications with modern materials.
+From humble beginnings with 20hp Rolls-Royce cylinder heads the scale and expertise grew and became Fiennes Restoration also becoming the world leaders in production of parts for pre-war Rolls-Royce and Bentley from original blue-prints to equivalent or better technical specifications with modern materials.
 Furthermore, if a part can’t be made from archive drawings, there may be the option to reverse engineer, restore or reclaim them.
-Underpinning this the most authoritative database in existence for Rolls Royce Bentley chassis numbers and parts references that Will has uniquely compiled over time.
+Underpinning this the most authoritative database in existence for Rolls-Royce Bentley chassis numbers and parts references that Will has uniquely compiled over time.